broad-app/codetest/README.md

 includes a little background information on the problem domain.

 ## Creating an account

+The API is not available yet.
+No worries, we have the documentation!

 To create a new account, the external API exposes `POST http://api.partner.com/request-account` and expects: